Consumer behaviour: Prior experience

 The consumer's prior experience with the category, product, or brand can have a major bearing on purchase decision-making.
 Experienced consumers (also called experts) are more sophisticated consumers; they tend to be more skillful information searchers, canvass a broader range of information sources, and use complex heuristics to evaluate purchase options.
 Novice consumers, on the other hand, are less efficient information searchers and tend to perceive higher levels of purchase risk on account of their unfamiliarity with the brand or category.
 When consumers have prior experience, they have less motivation to search for information and spend less effort on information search but can process new information more efficiently.
 One study, for example, found that as consumer experience increases, consumers consider a wider range of purchase alternatives (that is, they generate a larger consideration set, but only at the product category level).

+Random factor

+Random factors refer to special occasions and a series of random conditions consumers have when purchasing.
+Sometimes, consumer purchase decisions are made in unexpected circumstances, or a situation will delay or shorten people's decision-making process.
+Research has found that in waiting for scenarios where consumers are ubiquitous, seemingly unrelated physical cues, such as area carpets or queue guidelines, can act as virtual boundaries that alter consumers' initial decisions.

 External influences on purchase decision

 Purchasing behaviour can also be affected by external influences, such as culture, sub-culture, social class, reference groups, family, and situational determinants.